gagandeepahuja09/go-concurrency/ChapterNotes/Pipelines.md

 Repeat Take Pattern in Pipelines
 * Repeat take both are generators.
 * Repeat will infinitely keep on sending the values of the interface in a cycle.
 * Take will only ready the first num values from the channel.

+* It is OK to use interface{} as types for channels so that we can use them as a standard library of pipeline patterns.

+* When we want to deal with specific type, we can add stages with type assertions.
+The performance overhead for adding an extra stage is negligible.